OLLIF – Oblique Lateral Lumbar Interbody Fusion

-The MIS OLLIF procedure can be used to treat a wide range of conditions known to contribute to back pain.
-It can work on spinal stenosis, scoliosis, spondylolisthesis, herniated discs, and degenerative disc disease.
-In each case, the procedure should provide the patient with pain relief following a very brief recovery period.
-The common theme is that the correct disc height becomes reestablished, getting rid of chronic and severe back pain.
+The MIS OLLIF procedure can be used to treat a wide range of conditions known to contribute to back and leg pain.
+It works well for spinal stenosis, scoliosis, spondylolisthesis, herniated discs, and degenerative disc disease.
+The procedure provides the patient with excellent pain relief following a very brief recovery period.

-As minimally invasive keyhole, you can expect the OLLIF procedure to leave you with very minimal scarring and barely any pain.
-This is partly due to the ability to perform the procedure via an incision on the side of the patient that is only 1.5 centimeters long.
-The small incision and other factors also allow the OLLIF procedure to be done on all lumbar levels.
+As a minimally invasive procedure, you can expect the OLLIF procedure to leave you with minimal scarring and a faster recovery compared with an open surgery.
+This is partly due to the ability to perform the procedure through a tiny keyhole size incision and through indirect visualization.

-The surgeon extrudes bone through the tube to separate the disc and decompress the stenosis.
-The surgeon then evacuates the disc and sets in a specialized bone graft and spinal implant; this takes over the role of the vertebrae.
-To ensure steadiness and stability, the surgeon inserts pedicle screws, along with rods that hold together the spine.
+To ensure steadiness and stability, the surgeon will also place screws in the back of the spine, along with rods that hold together the spine.
 Finally, the surgeon seals up the small incision and covers it with a bandage.
 During recovery, the body forms a solid bridge made up of new bone mass as the implant fuses with the adjoining vertebrae.

-Because of its minimally invasive keyhole nature, the MIS OLLIF can be performed without an extended hospital stay or even any overnight stay.
+Because of its minimally invasive nature, the OLLIF is performed without an extended hospital stay and often without any overnight stay.
 The procedure itself can take as little as 45 minutes, compared to the hours spent on traditional spinal fusion procedures.
 In general, an OLLIF procedure takes about half the time or less as a comparable TLIF (transforaminal lumbar interbody fusion) surgery would.
-There is no need to dissect the muscles or ligaments, and no bones are removed.
+There is no need to cut through the muscles or ligaments surrounding the spine, so recovery is faster.

 Low Risk and Quick Recovery

-All of this contributes to a very fast recovery period and less risk.
-There is also significantly less blood loss, as much as 80 percent less, further lowering the risk.
 In fact, most patients who have an OLLIF procedure are ready to return to work in just a few days.
-They are frequently up and walking around, including going home, within several hours.
-Patients also appreciate the convenience of the OLLIF procedure, as it does not need to be done in the hospital; it can be done comfortably in an outpatient setting instead.
+They are frequently up and walking around within several hours.
+Patients also appreciate the convenience of the OLLIF procedure, as it does not need to be done in the hospital; it can be done comfortably in an outpatient surgery center instead.

 How It Compares to Traditional Options

-Although still a relatively new procedure, research has already been done on MIS OLLIF, confirming that it does work.
+Several peer reviewed research studies have already been published on the OLLIF, confirming that it is in fact effective, safe and much less costly than open procedures.
 Researchers looked at those who had undergone the OLLIF procedure to treat degenerative spinal disease, assessing them six months following surgery.
 Every patient had experienced an improvement in pain, and none of them required revision surgery.